Новости и события

 The research objectives are, inter alia, to: i) undertake a SWOT (strengths /weaknesses /opportunities /threats) analysis of blockchain from a theoretical perspective; ii) identify lessons learned and challenges related to the use of blockchain applications in the field; iii) identify and take stock of the current uses of blockchain applications by United Nations system organizations; and iv) find the existence of standards and normative frameworks related to blockchain technologies.

-The master students allocated to this project, Loriane Kohler, Atma Dinnie Charles, Akiko Yamamoto and Ryan Kimmitt, originate from Switzerland, South Africa, Japan, and United States.
+The master students allocated to this project, Loriane Kohler, Atma Dinnie Charles, Akiko Yamamoto and Ryan Kimmitt, originate from Switzerland, India, Japan, and United States.
 The academic supervisor is Filipe Calvão, Ph.D., Assistant Professor, Anthropology and Sociology.
 The coordinator of the Capstone Research programme is Simon Lobach, teaching assistant.
 The coordinator of the project from JIU is Inspector Petru Dumitriu.

 The results of the research will be useful to the JIU as preliminary documentation for the consideration of review topics for its programme of work.